 Press PLAY to learn more about Elizabeth and why The Inspired Classroom exists.

+Our focus is on YOU, the teachers and parents who are with children everyday.
 We are educators who want to help you get and stay inspired so that you can be inspiring to your students and other teachers.
-Our focuses are in arts integration and technology, but we write about all topics important to education in the 21st century.
+Our focus is arts integration, STEAM and how SEL (Social-Emotional Learning) integrates with the Arts.

 We have some popular posts that have struck chords with educators around the world.
 Check them out!

 Elizabeth M. Peterson

 Mrs. Peterson has a BA in Music and a BS in Elementary Education.
 She holds an M.Ed. in Education, “Arts and Learning” and a C.A.G.S. degree with a focus in “Arts, Leadership and Learning.”